-OverviewSplendid viewpoint from that we can enjoy one of the best views in Sistema Central (Central Range).
+OverviewSplendid viewpoint from that we can enjoy one of the best views in Sistema Central (Central Range), in Central Spain, in the heart of the recently declared Parque Natural de la Sierra Norte de Guadalajara (a new Natural Park in Comunidad Autónoma de Castilla-La Mancha)

 This unknown mountain is in fact a broad hill, located north of famous Ocejón (2.048 m.), the main summit in southern Sierra de Ayllón.

-A majority of mountaineers that visit Sierra del Ocejón (that is a prolongation of Sierra de Ayllón to the south), come here to climb Ocejón, take for a walk by the black architecture villages (Majaelrayo, Campillo de Ranas, Robleluengo, Roblelacasa, Campillejo, Valverde de los Arroyos...) or contemplate one of largest cascades in Sistema Central: la Chorrera de Despeñalagua in Valverde de los Arroyos.
+A majority of mountaineers that visit Sierra del Ocejón (that is a prolongation of Sierra de Ayllón to the south), come here to climb the famous Ocejón, to take for a walk by the black architecture villages (Majaelrayo, Campillo de Ranas, Robleluengo, Roblelacasa, Campillejo, Valverde de los Arroyos...) or to contemplate two of the largest cascades in Sistema Central: la Chorrera de Despeñalagua in Valverde de los Arroyos and la cascada del Aljibe in Roblelacasa (both are recently signposted).

 A big depopulation during the last decades in those mountains of province of Guadalajara (Comunidad Autónoma de Castilla-La Mancha) has been partially reduced by the increase of rural tourism.
 Famous black slate architecture in the villages of this zone is an aditional interest: all houses are built using black slate in walls, floors and even roofs.
 Furthermore, the new houses are obligated to use those materials (slate and wood) by local laws.